Fischer Energy is now Outfox the Market: FAQs & details

 Even though Fischer Energy has changed its name, the supplier’s contact number has remained the same.
 Refer to our contact section below for more details.

 4) My account was in credit.
 Will I get my money back?

 Since only the name of the company has changed and not the actual supplier, customer credit will not be affected.
 Even if customers were transferred to a different supplier, the credit would still be honoured.

-5) I don’t want to be with Foxglove.
+5) I don’t want to be with Outfox the Market.
 Can I switch to a different supplier?

 Former Fischer Energy customers are not bound to the supplier.
-Since the supplier has no exit fees, customers will not be penalised for switching to a different supplier.
+Since the supplier had no exit fees, customers were not be penalised for switching to a different supplier.
 We actually recommend comparing tariffs in your area and switching to a better deal.

 Who is Fischer Energy?

 Fischer Energy was a small, independent energy supplier that launched in January 2017.
 The company supplied energy to domestic customers on credit and Economy 7 meters.